fiskhandlarn/doomtrooperdb-json-data/README.md

 #### Card schema

 * claim - Plots only
 * **code** - 5 digit card identifier.
-Consists of two zero-padded numbers: first two digits are the cycle position, last three are position of the card within the cycle (printed on the card).
+Consists of two zero-padded numbers: first two digits are the expansion position, last three are position of the card within the expansion (printed on the card).
 * cost - Play cost of the card.
 Relevant for all cards except agendas and titles.
 May be `null` - this value is used when the card has a special, possibly variable, cost.
 * **deck_limit**
 * **faction_code**